About this listing

 ALLERGY ALERT: It appears some guests haven't read our "Amenities" section before requesting space here.
 If you have allergies or asthma we are probably not a good fit for you.
 We have a cat & permit other pets!
 We have hardwood floors with many rugs that collect pet hair despite our ongoing maintenance.
 The house is very nice & loaded with character but it's also 100 yrs old with a million tiny nooks & crannies.
 We currently permit smoking in one room only, and while our house is not "smoky" we do also often burn candles & incense to keep it smelling pleasant.
 We're still doing light reno & mural/painting work when time permits.
 Come warmer weather doors & windows are wide-open, but in June the caragana bushes send out a lot of pollen.
-All things combined, very-light allergics seem to be fine with antihistamines, but otherwise we're probably not the best choice.
+All things combined, we're not a good match if you suffer from allergies.

-WI-FI NOTICE: We ask that guests who use Netflix change their playback settings so we don't use as much bandwidth and/or slow down service (details on how to change settings are included in our Guest Manual).
+WI-FI NOTICE: We ask that guests who game, use Netflix or other streaming services to change their playback settings so we don't use as much bandwidth and/or slow down service (details on how to change settings are included in our Guest Manual).
 If guests BitTorrent (illegal downloading/distributing of copyrighted material) via our wifi, we will keep 100% of their security deposit.
 We expect guests to fully disable torrents while on our property, so we don't get surprise abuse-notices from our ISP and risk having our internet accounts disabled, or being sued for enabling copyright-infringement.
 Okey dokes?

 LAUNDRY/ENERGY NOTICE: Our laundry* & kitchen facilities are a privilege, not a right.
 People who repeatedly violate the laundry rules risk losing a portion of their security deposit.
 That means cold water & appropriate load-size.
 Guests who launder *a single t-shirt and one pair of socks* with a full-load of hot water?
 Nooo!
 (They can use the laundromat 5 blocks up the street.)
 Guy who had the oven on 350° for 2 hours to roast a *single bulb of garlic*?
 Nooo.
 (People who don't like it can spend a fortune eating out instead.)
 Woman who repeatedly had 'full baths' despite us not even having a bath-plug?
 Nooo.
 Sing in the shower instead please.
 Our awesome-cheap rooms won't be cheap if our utilities skyrocket due to unmindful behaviour.
 (Oh, so many stories...)